Show centripetal force

 The two circles with quadrants represent a disk.
 The left view shows the disk from a stationary point of view.
 The view on the right is the same disk, as seen from a co-rotating point of view.
 It's the view you would get if a video camera is suspended above the disk, co-rotating with it.

 The green arrow represents a force that is acting upon the moving object, sustaining a state of circumnavigating motion.
 The force represented with the green arrow is set up to have the following properties: it is at all times pointing towards the same center, and the strength increases in proportion with the distance to the center.
 That is, at twice the distance the force is twice as strong.
 I will refer to these properties as: 'proportional centripetal force'.
 The resulting motion has the following symmetry: the period of the oscillation is independent of the amplitude.
-The rotation rate of the disk with the 4 quadrant matches that consistent period of circumnavigation.
+The rotation rate of the disk with the 4 quadrants matches that consistent period of circumnavigation.

 Controlling the animation